USC vs. UCLA: Which College to Choose?

 USC seeks worldly, curious risk-takers who want to change the world or their communities.
 UCLA, on the other hand, looks for applicants with strong leadership skills, creativity, drive, and a need to help others.
 As they are quite competitive, both schools seek students who thrive academically and engage with their communities through extracurriculars and volunteer opportunities.

 Since USC and UCLA alumni have become award-winning researchers, actors, politicians, and artists, these competitive schools attract ambitious students worldwide.
-If you're keen on applying, it’s essential to understand their unique admission requirements.

 USC vs. UCLA: Admissions Requirements